 Your unique experiences shape who you are and have a tremendous impact on the people around you.
 Some ways trauma can invade your life is through nightmares, flashbacks, sleep problems, hypervigilance, and trouble concentrating.
 EMDR can help you target the trauma and process it.
 The memory won't disappear but EMDR therapy can change your perspective on the incident and help you to gain insight.

 The ACE's study found a strong correlation between early trauma and emotional & health problems later in life.
-Getting help to deal with trauma will reduce the risk of these negative outcomes.
+A counselor can help you deal with trauma and therapy will reduce the risk of these negative outcomes.
 Click on the link below to find out your ACE's Score: